h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 **Note:** The Shapley plot will depend on K-LIME point you selected.

 *Things to Note:*
-1. Row number being observed
+1. Row number being observed: type "11427" and then click "Search"
 2. Global Shapley value
 3. A sample of a Shapley Local  numeric contribution of a variable for the high probability person in row 11427